vermiculus/tex-obj/README.md

 tex-obj
 ======

 An implementation of the object-oriented paradigm for `expl3` of the LaTeX3 project.

+The typeset documentation is available [here][pdfdoc] pending discussions on exactly what to do with this idea.

 ```tex
 \nonstopmode \input expl3-generic \relax \ExplSyntaxOn % -*- expl3 -*-